mohammedzee1000/ci-firewall/README.md

 *NOTE*: port is optional and defaults to 22 if not provided

 **WARNING**:  `privatekey` is the ssh private key itself.
 Not to be mistaken with path of the private key.
-Safest bet is to use a program to read content and paste it here
+The Safest bet is to use a program to read content and paste it here

-**WARNING**: When using sshnode with windows/mac, some of the system paths may not get exposed correctly.
+**WARNING**: When using sshnode with windows/mac, some system paths may not get exposed correctly.
 If you rely on any such paths, eg /usr/local/bin on mac for eg, You might want to set the path again in your script

 ## Optional Standalone worker mode